insilentio/Docker/nextcloud/Readme.md

 ## Run

 Use `docker compose up -d` to run the application.
 Change to the nextcloud *url:port* and start the installation by choosing an admin user name and pw.
 Use `docker compose build --pull` to update the images.
+A manual build update ma y be triggered like this: `docker build -t nc_enhanced --pull .` (e.g. for QNAP NAS, see below).
 Then connect to the main container `docker exec -u 33 -it <containter-id> /bin/sh` (the -u option may need to be adapted to the correct number).
 Run the update command for nextcloud `./occ upgrade` (ideally you are already in the correct directory, otherwise change to `cd /var/www/html`.
 Done.

 ## Caveats
 Currently no healthcheck for the nextcloud container is implemented.
 Although something is described [here](https://github.com/nextcloud/docker/issues/676), this seems to be an uncertain solution.